The Truth of Prometheus (The Play)

 PROMETHEUS.

-I erred so selfishly in thinking that my destiny and quest for knowledge would be found in Athens.
-I know now more knowledge than I had before.
-And as for my destiny, I shall search for it from land to sea!
+I erred, selfishly believing that my destiny and the pursuit of knowledge could be fulfilled in Athens alone.
+I now possess more knowledge than I did before.
+And as for my destiny, I must seek it—from land to sea!

 HEDISTE.